stomt/stomt-unreal-plugin/README.md

 STOMT allows you to collect simple and constructive feedback in-game and [also from your website](https://github.com/stomt/stomt-javascript-sdk) and collect it at one central place where you manage it and where your community can vote and comment on the feedback of others. (see use-cases below)

+## Features

+* Collect constructive feedback in-game
+* Append error-logs
+* Label the feedback automatically (e.g. with the game version number)
+* All feedback is collected at your STOMT profile ([Example](https://www.stomt.com/empires-of-the-undergrowth)) where you can manage and react to the feedback

 ## Some Use-Cases // What will the result look like? // Example Games that use our widget

 [Empires of the Undergrowth](https://www.stomt.com/empires-of-the-undergrowth)